 Metric: It is the monitoring indicator provided by RDS.

-Average: The average value of metric data within a statistical cycle.
+- Average: The average value of metric data within a statistical cycle..
 The statistical result is the average of all metric data collected within 15 minutes.
 An average value of over 80% is deemed to exceed the threshold.

 For example, you may set the alarm to go off when the CPU usage rate exceeds 80% within a 5-minute statistical cycle after the threshold value is exceeded for three times.
-If the CPU usage rate is found to exceed 80% for the first time, no warning notification is sent.
-No alarm is reported if the CPU usage rate exceeds 80% only twice in a row.
-An alarm is reported only if the CPU usage rate exceeds 80% for the third time.
-That is, from the first time when the actual data exceeds the threshold to the time when the alarm rule is triggered, the minimum time consumed is Statistical cycle (the quantity of consecutive detection times -1) = 5*(3-1) = 10 minutes.
+Alarm notification will not be issued when.
+No alarm is triggered either when the CPU usage exceeds 80% again in the second detection five minutes later.
+The third probe still exceeds 80% Therefore, from the first time when the actual data exceeds the threshold to the time when the alarm rule is triggered, the minimum time consumed is: the statistical cycle*(the number of consecutive detections-1), which is 5*(3-1) = 10 minutes in this case.

-Log on to the CloudMonitor console.
+- Log on to the CloudMonitor console.